Q: What problem does IriusRisk solve?

 Instances used for non-production use do not require a separate license.
 There is no limitation on the number of users of the system.
 It includes full access to the API.
 The user interface, as well as the default questionnaire and risk templates are provided in English.

-The price is based on the number of applications that are managed in the platform and is an annual subscription for both the SaaS and OnPrem instances.
+The price is based on the number of threat models that are managed in the platform and is an annual subscription for both the SaaS and OnPrem instances.